UK Music works with charities to help people in the music industry facing mental health challenges.

 Help Musicians supports music industry professionals with mental health and a range of other problems.

-In October, UK Music announced our plan to sign up to the Time to Change Employer Pledge and join the campaign to transform how we think about mental health.
+UK Music is signed up to the Time to Change Employer Pledge.
+Join the campaign to transform how we think about mental health.

 We hope firms across the music industry who have not yet signed up to the idea will join us and the 500+ employers who are already backing the pledge.